Canon G3 X vs T1i

 It is notable that the G3X has a microphone port, which is missing on the T1i.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The G3X is a recent model that features in the current product line-up of Canon.
-In contrast, the T1i has been discontinued (but can be found pre-owned on eBay).
+In contrast, the T1i has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T1i was succeeded by the Canon T2i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the G3X and T1i can be found, respectively, in the Canon G3 X Manual (free pdf) or the online Canon T1i Manual.

 So what conclusions can be drawn?
 Is the Canon G3 X better than the Canon T1i or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.